juliaclement/awktopython/docs/Implementation_State.md

 the files are compiled in order and then produce a single execution unit.

-Gawk has a “-i” option which is like “-f” except each imported file is only imported once.
-The current awkpy implementation is to treat it exactly like “-f”.
-This should be fully implemented as a high priority.
+Gawk has a “-i” option which is like “-f” but will only include any given file once.
+Gawk will produce an error message if the same file is included through both -i & -f.
+Currently we just ignore the issue, should fix.
+Priority high.

 @include (gawk extension) unplanned.
 Would require major changes to the lexer.